 My name is MiKayla Person.
 I’m 14 years old and last year I learned that my school was missing something very important.
 It did not have an Automated External Defibrillator (AED), a portable electronic device that diagnoses potentially life-threatening cardiac problems.

 On this Father’s Day, I find myself reflecting back to 2010 and how this dream of fatherhood became a reality.
 Libbie was in China and my wife, Julie, and I were still looking for airline tickets, waiting on a date from the U.S. Consulate.
-Three weeks later we were approaching the Civil Affairs building in Zhengzhou, and I could feel myself getting nervous and …Continue reading →
+Three weeks later we were approaching the Civil Affairs building in Zhengzhou, and I could feel myself getting nervous and …Click here to continue reading

 Our son David was born three months before his due date because I had a condition known as placenta previa.
 I went into pre-term labor and with every contraction, David’s heart rate dropped, creating a potentially deadly situation for him.
 After three days and two nights of this, he was born at 5:30 p.m. on January 28, weighing only 2 pounds, 11 ounces and measuring 15 ¼ inches long.

 The scariest aspect of David’s early arrival was the fact that we were marching into the unknown, as David’s dad, Kyle, put it.
-We didn’t know if he would live or not, whether he would be healthy or have a lot of problems, how long he would have …Continue reading →
+We didn’t know if he would live or not, whether he would be healthy or have a lot of problems, how long he would have …Click here to continue reading

 As a mom, I like having a plan and checking things off my list.
 I also like to see my plans coming to fruition.
 But if there’s one thing I’ve learned since being a mom, it’s that nothing goes as planned.

 Since August, I’ve found myself sitting in the emergency room of Children’s Hospital of Wisconsin not once, but twice with two of my three children.
 Both situations were not in my plan.